marchoeppner/LaMeta/docs/installation.md

 Your cluster:

 `your_cluster.config` This file should contain information about your cluster queue.
-Please see [here](https://www.nextflow.io/docs/latest/executor.html) for some information on to do that or have a look at the other included files.
+Please see [here](https://www.nextflow.io/docs/latest/executor.html) for some information on how to do that or have a look at the other included files.

 #### Adding your own profile